Honda NC700 series

 The Honda NC700 series is a family of motorcycles produced by Honda since 2012.
 NC700 series was a 'new concept', being unlike conventional motorcycles, a bike designed for commuters, new or veteran riders.
 The series also includes the motorcycle/scooter hybrid NC700D Integra.

 The NC700 series is classed as a commuter model bike which has incorporated design and mechanical elements from various motorcycle types.
 The riding position is similar to standard bike styles.
 There is a helmet-sized internal storage in place of the traditional fuel tank, which in turn is located under the seat.
 The series is often marketed as fun to ride, easy to handle and very fuel efficient.

 Models & variants

 NC700S

 Basic model with naked bike styling.
 The NC700SA model is also available with the addition of a combined antilock braking system.
 The NC700SD has a dual-clutch transmission, which allows the rider to switch between manual gear shifts or automatic shifts.

 NC700X

 Styling of NC700X has reference to road and dual-sport motorcycles.
 It was released in late 2011 in Europe.

 The NC700XA model adds the combined antilock braking system.
+The NC700XD has a dual-clutch transmission, which allows the rider to switch between manual gear shifts or automatic shifts.
+Cycle World chose the NC700X as "Best Standard Motorcycle" for 2012.